dmsigmon/JPACRUDProject/README.md

 * Deploying an application to AWS

 ##Requirements
-* Your project utilizes a MySQL database to manipulate data.
+* Project utilizes a MySQL database to manipulate data.
 For this project you are only required to have a single table and entity.

 *The MySQL table is mapped to a valid JPA Entity and tested to ensure the mappings are working correctly.